MohmedAly7/Mplab-UART/README.md

 # MPLap XC8-UART
-Pic16f8777A code to transimt and Recive by using UART module
+Pic16f8777A code to transmit and Receive by using UART module